 The work of influencing a loved one can indeed be a subtle business

 It’s about walking out of the room and leaving them alone when you sense they’ve been using or, when you know they haven’t been using, sitting on the couch together and watching a favorite show.
 It means not hugging them or behaving as if everything is okay when you know there has been use.
 But is there more?
-Can you actually go a step further to create a consequence?
+Can you actually go a step further to create some natural consequences?